AMD Zen 4 is the long-rumored follow-up to AMD's popular Zen 3 architecture, which powers the remarkably performant Ryzen 5000 series of AMD CPUs.

 Of course, the global COVID-19 pandemic and ongoing chip shortage have thrown multiple spanners into the works of most tech companies, so it's reasonable to expect AMD may deviate from its product release pattern a bit.

-Some well-known chip industry watchers and leakers have floated the idea that AMD may delay the release of its Zen 4 chips until the last quarter of 2022, which (if true) would give competitor Intel lots of time to catch by releasing its 12th Gen Alder Lake chips, which are expected to provide a big performance boost over the current Intel Tiger Lake 11th Gen CPUs when they release near the end of 2021.
+Some well-known chip industry watchers and leakers have floated the idea that AMD may delay the release of its Zen 4 chips until the last quarter of 2022, which (if true) would give competitor Intel lots of time to catch by releasing its 12th Gen Alder Lake chips, which are expected to provide a big performance boost over the current Intel Tiger Lake 11th Gen CPUs.
 Intel may even have time to release its rumored 13th Gen Raptor Lake CPUs if AMD does in fact wait until the tail end of 2022 to release its Zen 4 CPUs.

 AMD Zen 4 price speculation